CodexFabrica/SyncGithub2GoogleTasks/README.md

 ## Features

 - Fetches assigned issues from specified GitHub repositories.
 - Summarizes issue details using Google Gemini.
-If the API doesn't work, then all the Issue will be uploaded to Google Tasks
+If the API doesn't work, then all the issues will be uploaded to Google Tasks
 - Creates tasks in Google Tasks with the summary and link.
-- Avoids duplicates creating a `last_run.json` file, even if you run [`index.js`](index.js) two times, the script recognized if the issue was already uploaded to Google Tasks
+- Avoids duplicates by creating a `last_run.json` file.
+Even if you run [`index.js`](index.js) two times, the script recognizes if the issue was already uploaded to Google Tasks

 ## Setup Guide